WebDevStudios/nextjs-wordpress-starter/README.md

 ## 🔧 Backend Info (WordPress)

-A vanilla WordPress install hosted at [WP Engine](https://nextjs.wpengine.com) with the following plugins are installed:
+The backend is a vanilla WordPress install hosted at [WP Engine](https://nextjs.wpengine.com), with the following plugins installed:

 1. `Advanced Custom Fields Pro`: At WebDevStudios we leverage ACF to handle custom post meta and [ACF Blocks](https://www.advancedcustomfields.com/resources/blocks/).